stacynwigwe/product-experiments/reviving-educator-ecosystem/README.md

 > A monthly Creator Spotlight could celebrate the stories behind innovation: the lessons learned, the small wins, and the shared growth.

 **Post 3 – Reflection**
-> *Beyond posts — toward purpose.*
+> *Beyond posts, toward purpose.*
-> Research and storytelling are two sides of the same system: one measures, the other moves.
+> Research and storytelling are two sides of the same system.
+One measures, the other moves.
 > Together, they create change that lasts.

 ---